Connecticut Court Records

 How do I Find Out if My Bankruptcy Case is Closed in Connecticut?

-To inquire if a bankruptcy case is closed, visit the National Archives and Records Administrator (NARA) to retrieve closed business or personal bankruptcy records in the state of Connecticut.
+To inquire if a bankruptcy case is closed, visit the National Archives and Records Administration (NARA) to retrieve closed business or personal bankruptcy records in the state of Connecticut.
 To proceed, contact the court to provide the appropriate location of the files.
-Order, download, or print copies of the court records online or mail the filled Court Records Order form to NARA.
+Order, download, or print copies of the court records online, or mail the filled Court Records Order form to NARA.

 Can a Bankruptcy be Expunged in Connecticut?